informationcake/mosaicking-SWARP/README.md

 Data must be downloaded outside of the container at the moment due to bugs with wget and the SDSS server.

 Run the get-data-parallel.sh script from outside the container with your input mosaic name file (J*.sh) from the SDSS website.
+There are small and large versions in this repository.

 ### Making mosaics